alpanakushwaha/Namaste-React/All Episodes-Theory Assignment/Chap_03_LayingTheFoundation.md

 ###### babel-plugin-transform-remove-console

+- babel uses React.createElement() to transpile

-- .babelrc is a configuration file
+* .babelrc is a configuration file

-* React keeps track of **Key-attribute**
+- React keeps track of **Key-attribute**
-* It is preffered to give **unique key** to each sibling element as react does not uniquly identifies same kind of sibling tags, to make if easy for **Diff algo** to identify the element changed when react is updating the DOM
+- It is preffered to give **unique key** to each sibling element as react does not uniquly identifies same kind of sibling tags, to make if easy for **Diff algo** to identify the element changed when react is updating the DOM
   => _reconcilliation algo_

-* updating the DOM => render, re-render
+- updating the DOM => render, re-render

-* react.createElement() present in node-modules
+- react.createElement() present in node-modules
   ==> react.createElement converts the code into => object=> converts into HTML => puts up on DOM

-* Creating elements using react.createElement() requires lot of code to write
+- Creating elements using react.createElement() requires lot of code to write
-* therefore, we use JSX, which is HTML-like syntax
+- therefore, we use JSX, which is HTML-like syntax

 ### What is JSX?